 The number of circuit judges in each circuit is set by the legislature.
 Our four circuit judges are elected by constituents of both Boone and Callaway counties, and each serves a six-year term.
-Circuit judges are the only judges who have authority to hear felony criminal cases (murder, rape, arson, etc) as well as complex civil cases where the damage claimed is over \$25,000. (breach of contract, medical malpractice, wrongful death, etc)
+Circuit judges are the only judges who have authority to hear felony criminal cases (murder, rape, arson, etc.) as well as complex civil cases where the damage claimed is over \$25,000. (breach of contract, medical malpractice, wrongful death, etc.)

-The number of associate circuit judges is based on the population of each county, and are elected by the constituents of each county.
-Boone County has four associate circuit judges and Callaway County has two associate circuit judges, all serving four-year terms.
-Associate judges hear cases in family law, juvenile, probate, misdemeanor criminal cases, and
+The number of associate circuit judges is based on the population of each county within a judicial circuit, and are elected by the constituents of each